 (2) Paragraph (2) is amended by striking the phrase “Redevelopment Property” each time it appears and inserting the phrase “Redevelopment Property or the Duke District Property” in its place.

 (f) Subsection (h) is amended by striking the phrase “applicable to the Redevelopment Property or Redevelopment Development Developer from any other source” and inserting the phrase “applicable to the Redevelopment Property, Duke District Property, Redevelopment Property Developer, or Property Lessee from any other source” in its place.

-(g) A new subsection (k) is added to read as follows:

-“(k) The Office of Tax and Revenue shall assess the Redevelopment Property and Duke District Property through its normal and customary process.
-It shall generate and send a statement that details assessed value and abated real property tax value to Howard University so that the University may invoice the Redevelopment Property Developer or Property Lessee for that abated real property tax value.”.

 SUBTITLE J. OPERATING FUNDS IN THE CAPITAL IMPROVEMENTS PLAN